Google Answer Box: Why It Matters and How to Optimize for It

 We’ll answer those questions in this blog post.

 Keep reading to learn more about the importance of the Google answer box and get seven tips for optimizing for this desired position.
-If you want to optimize your blogs or site content for the Google answer box, check out our SEO services, which can help you get more Google direct answers, qualified traffic, and leads.
+If you want to optimize your blogs or site content for the Google answer box, check out our featured snippet creation & optimization services and our other SEO services.

 Contact us online or call us at 888-601-5359 to learn more now!